yakubu234/scissors-typescript/README.md

 Overall, Scissors is a comprehensive URL shortening app that offers users the ability to customize their URLs, track analytics, and keep a history of their shortened links.
 # scissors-typescript
+this part is presently being implemented, check back 11/07/2023 08:00AM